MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/number-property-visual-basic-for-applications.md

 Dim MyError, Msg
 ' First, strip off the constant added by the object to indicate one ' of its own errors.
-MyError = Err.
-Number - vbObjectError
+MyError = Err.Number - vbObjectError
 ' If you subtract the vbObjectError constant, and the number is still ' in the range 0-65,535, it is an object-defined error code.
 If MyError > 0 And MyError < 65535 Then